mehdi-ahmed/cropdesign-assignment/README.md

  - step 3: When a certain term which has reference to an other term (<is_a> tag) and you click on this reference term tag, put the focus in the tree on the node of that other term.

-Prerequisites :
+Prerequisites:
 	-Maven 3.
-- JDK 6 or greater.
+	-JDK 6 or greater.

 How To run the cropdesign-assignment Tool :